rollup/rollup/docs/04-tutorial.md

 Some plugins can also be applied specifically to some outputs.
 See [plugin hooks](guide/en/#build-hooks) for the technical details of what output-specific plugins can do.
 In a nut-shell, those plugins can only modify code after the main analysis of Rollup has completed.
 Rollup will warn if an incompatible plugin is used as an output-specific plugin.
 One possible use-case is minification of bundles to be consumed in a browser.

 Let us extend the previous example to provide a minified build together with the non-minified one.
-To that end, we install `rollup-plugin-terser`:
+To that end, we install `@rollup/plugin-terser`:

 ```
-npm install --save-dev rollup-plugin-terser
+npm install --save-dev @rollup/plugin-terser
 ```

 Edit your `rollup.config.js` file to add a second minified output.
 As format, we choose `iife`.
 This format wraps the code so that it can be consumed via a `script` tag in the browser while avoiding unwanted interactions with other code.
 As we have an export, we need to provide the name of a global variable that will be created by our bundle so that other code can access our export via this variable.